TorahBibleCodes/TorahBibleCodes_Sphinx/docs/source/usage.rst

 The 5-Integer Tuple-Key / Tuple-Value
 ----------------

-It is this 5th number of this 5-integer tuple-key of the ``D5`` Object (as well as the 5-integer tuple-value of the ``D5K`` Object that serves as the primary key - and thus the unique identifier - for every letter object in the selected text(s).
+It is this 5th number of this 5-integer tuple-key of the ``D5`` Object (as well as the 5-integer tuple-value of the ``D5K`` Object) that serves as the primary key - and thus the unique identifier - for every letter object in the selected text(s).

 It is this 5th integer by which the program will uniquely identify each letter position *n* in the selected text(s).

-Humans will find it easier to refer to the same letter position *n* by its complete 5-integer tuple-key that allows quick reference to the Book#, Chapter#, Verse#, Letter#InVerse, and Letter#InText.
+Humans may find it easier to refer to the same letter position *n* by its complete 5-integer tuple-key that allows quick reference to the Book#, Chapter#, Verse#, Letter#InVerse, and Letter#InText.

 For any letter in the selected text(s), it is this 5th integer by which one can return (via the ``D5K`` Object) the entire 5-integer tuple-key letter position *n* which can then be used to return that specific Hebrew letter (via the ``D5`` Object).